impresso/impresso.github.io/pages/project/objective-linguistics.md

 We understand the importance of assessing the quality of our tools.
 Evaluating source consolidation, enrichment, and linking is crucial for both users and developers.
 Users will benefit from confidence scores associated with semantic annotations, allowing them to gauge data quality.
 From a development perspective, understanding the strengths and weaknesses of our system will guide future improvements.
 Evaluation will include traditional comparisons with manually created ground truths and collaboration with historians to ensure the tools meet real-world needs.
 Our commitment to ongoing evaluation extends to organizing international campaigns to assess other NLP systems.

+### Key Concepts: Our approach in 5 steps

+To achieve our goals, we are guided by five key concepts:

+   1. **Vectorization:** Creating numeric embeddings for linguistic and visual content to facilitate semantic representations.

+   2. **Cross-lingual Alignment:** Ensuring comparable semantic representations for different languages and media types.

+   3. **Contextualization:** Enhancing linguistic content with contextualized embeddings and linking out to external resources for richer context.

+   4. **Aggregation and Abstraction:** Applying hierarchical clustering to provide meaningful grouping for exploration and visualization.

+   5. **Relevance Assessment:** Computing scores for the centrality of entities and concepts to determine their importance in historical documents.

+Through these concepts, we aim to provide accessible and powerful tools for historians and researchers, enriching the exploration of historical data and fostering new insights.